Worried and staying put

 PROPERTY players have farewelled a better than expected end to 2012 but anticipate 2013 will bring another year of low supply and flat prices.
-While low interest rates are expected to fuel buyer confidence, there is some concern that job insecurity is holding others back in some of the cheaper suburbs.

 Love Real Estate agent John Gioftsidis, who sold the cheapest house in Melbourne on Saturday, said there had been ‘‘softening levels of inquiry in the past month’’.